starchaserNo1/MSSD/README.md

 # MSSD
-1. The input of the MSSD is a set of gene trees in Newick format.
-The input sample is trees.txt file.
+1. The input of MSSD is a set of gene trees.
+And gene trees must be rooted gene trees in Newick format.
+Gene trees need to be separated by semicolons.
+The input sample is the trees.txt.
+2. The experimental data of MSSD is divided into real data and simulated data.